 Utah weather can be quite bipolar.
-In one day, you can lay out to catch a few summer rays in the morning and scrape ice and snow off your car that night.
-We also experience extreme temperatures in the summer and winter.
-Understanding how the Utah weather affects your garage will give you the information you need to fix problems as the arise — without the unnecessary headache.
+All in one day you can be laying out to catch a few sunny rays in the morning, and scrape ice and snow off your car by that night.
+Understanding how the Utah weather affects your garage door will give you the information you need to fix problems as the arise — without the unnecessary headache.

-Spring showers trap humidity inside your garage, and can cause a plethora of problems: from warped panels and steel to rusted chains and other parts.
-Check your garage frequently to see if there is any moisture damage.
+Because spring showers trap humidity inside your garage, and can cause a plethora of problems, such as, warped panels and steel to rusted chains and other parts you will want to check your garage frequently to see if there is any moisture damage.
 Make sure that the weather stripping is working and that your garage does not leak.
 If you find any rust, carefully remove it, and call a garage door repair specialist if necessary.

 Garage Will Not Shut